termon/placement-handbook/src/pages/on-placement.md

 Verify at the first visit that:

-1. the Health and Safety Check List has been completed and deal with any issues noted.
+1. The Health and Safety Check List has been completed and deal with any issues noted.
-2. that the student has submitted a signed Learning Agreement
+2. That the student has submitted a signed learning agreement.
-3. that the student has submitted a signed company indemnity form.
+3. That the student has submitted a signed company indemnity form.
-4. that the student is aware of the Company policy on bullying and harassment (i.e. does the student know what to do if they think they are being bullied or harassed?)
+4. That the student is aware of the company policy on bullying and harassment (i.e. does the student know what to do if they think they are being bullied or harassed?).
-5. if the student has flagged any disability with the company, that the company has dealt with it in an appropriate manner?
-Students are not obliged to disclose any disability.
+5. If the student has flagged any disability with the company, that the company has dealt with it in an appropriate manner.
 Under SENDO legislation employers must make reasonable adjustments to facilitate students with a range of disabilities including physical, visual, hearing, learning, medical and mental.
-See UU Staff Guidance Booklet.
+Note that students are not obliged to disclose any disability.

 Verify at both visits:

-1. Discuss the type of work undertaken to date, training received, systems/tools used
+1. Discuss the type of work undertaken to date, training received, systems/tools used.
-2. Look for evidence of soft skill enhancement
+2. Look for evidence of soft skill enhancement.
 3. Verify that the student has been maintaining their placment journal and where relevant provide some constructive comments.
 4. Look for evidence of achievement of the placement competencies which contribute to the overall placement assessment.

 When meeting with the industrial supervisor, the academic supervisor will want to:

-- Gain an appreciation of the industrial supervisor view on the students’ strengths and weaknesses and their performance to date
+- Gain an appreciation of the industrial supervisor view on the students’ strengths and weaknesses and their performance to date.
 - Determine if there is any potential for more demanding or varied work.
 This can be of particular significance where the student feels the work currently being offered varies widely from that advertised via the original job description.
 - Gain an appreciation of the work programme for the rest of the year.
 - At the second visit determine if there will be a requirement for placement students the following year.
-- Develop other Company – University Links
+- Develop other Company – University Links.

 The academic supervisor, in collaboration with the industrial Supervisor will then formally assess the students’ progress.